RgbTrouw/Qs-Messenger/README.md

 Known Issues:
 - Secure Socket doesn't seem to be connecting on Windows for now.
 This has to somehow be fixed.

-- Messages relay delay of 1 second has to be removed.
+- Messages relay delay of 1 second has to be removed / changed to instand forwarding.

 - An eronous comma "," will occur in the friends list sql database table.
 This does not affect the server/client communication process and should be fixed at some point.